Reality of the Fulfillment of Revelation – Chapter 12

 “The one who overcomes is testified to in Revelation Chapter 12 and its physical fulfillment.”

-This was not the end of the war — but it was the beginning of a new kingdom.
+This was not the end of the war.
+But it was the beginning of a kingdom, a kingdom built not on opinion, but on testimony, fulfillment, and obedience to the revealed Word.

 Additional References for more Exploration